Perseid meteor shower 2021 heats up: How to watch the dazzling show

-It's one of the most stunning celestial displays visible on Earth: the Perseid meteor shower.
+The Perseid meteor shower is one of the most stunning celestial displays visible on Earth.
 Eye-opening "shooting stars" will blaze over the Earth in July and August, thanks to debris from large comet 109P/Swift-Tuttle slamming into Earth's atmosphere.
 You don't want to miss it, and here's how you can see the shower as it ramps up.

 According to NASA, the annual Perseids are active from now through Aug.
 24. The space agency says it's "considered the best meteor shower of the year."
 The meteor activity will peak on the night of Aug.
 11 and morning of Aug.
 12.